 What's happened

-Washington and New Jersey have passed laws restricting law enforcement from wearing masks, citing concerns over identity concealment and public trust.
-Federal officials oppose these measures, which are likely to face legal challenges.
-The laws reflect broader efforts to regulate police conduct and immigration enforcement practices.
+Several US states, including Washington and New Jersey, have enacted laws restricting law enforcement officers from wearing masks, citing concerns over identity concealment and public trust.
+New York is considering legislation to expand pepper spray sales, while federal officials oppose mask bans, citing constitutional issues.
+These measures reflect broader debates on police conduct and immigration enforcement.

 What's behind the headline?